vital-software/front-end-scripts/README.md

 ### Configuration

-To configure Vitalizer, create a file called `.env` in the root of your project:
+To configure Vitalizer, create a file called `.vitalizer` in the root of your project:

 ```
 VARIABLE=name